dustywhite7/Econ4350/SlidesCode/9 - Technical Reports.md

 # Style Tips - Part 2

-1. Write naturally
+4. Write naturally
     - Don't be overly formal
     - Don't bother with words outside of your vocabulary
-2. State your conclusions as soon as you can
+5. State your conclusions as soon as you can
-3. Emphasize major ideas
+6. Emphasize major ideas

+---

+# Your Assignment

+Rewrite your summary from the midterm!

+---

+# Exercises for Presenting